Do Revenge's Drea Torres Ditches the Girlboss & Becomes Our Fave High School It Girl

 ”

-Though Drea’s Latine background is understated in the movie — which I honestly appreciate as many productions routinely force the diverse aspects of their racialized characters for diversity points without actually developing deeper characterizations — the fact that she was a victim of sexual violation while her peers delighted in not believing her points to a reality in the lives of girls of color.
-While there isn’t much research done on the subject of technology-facilitated sexual violence against women and girls of color specifically, academic research and victimization surveys reveal that sexual violence disproportionately targets Black and Latina women.
-Even more, like in Drea’s story, women of color are also less likely to be believed when they experience gender violence, as societal beliefs around the promiscuity of non-white women classify them as less credible.
+Though Drea’s Latine background is understated in the movie — which I honestly appreciate as many productions routinely force the diverse aspects of their racialised characters for diversity points without actually developing deeper characterisations — the fact that she was a victim of sexual violation while her peers delighted in not believing her points to a reality in the lives of girls of color.
+While there isn’t much research done on the subject of technology-facilitated sexual violence against women and girls of colour specifically, academic research and victimisation surveys reveal that sexual violence disproportionately targets Black and Latina women.
+Even more, like in Drea’s story, women of colour are also less likely to be believed when they experience gender violence, as societal beliefs around the promiscuity of non-white women classify them as less credible.

 Advertisement